Operational Consulting · Leadership & Business Coaching

 Decision Paths

-How choices are actually made vs. how they're supposed to be made.
+How choices are actually made versus how they're supposed to be made — and where the gap between the two is causing delay or risk.

 Unknown Assumptions

-Beliefs nobody has made explicit that govern how people work and what they expect.
+Beliefs nobody has made explicit that govern how people work and what they expect from each other.

 Different Playbooks

-People operating from different mental models of how work should flow.
+People operating from different mental models of how work should flow — often without realising it.

 Structural Signs